I am going to write another silly post. I have an excuse for being silly, but I’m going to make you wait until the end of this post to find out.

 Over the years, poor Teddy has lost a lot of stuffing, and is face is rather flat.
 He has safety pins in his head to keep any more stuffing from falling out.
 I owe poor Teddy lots of snuggles and kisses to make up for lost time.
 I am happy to have him back.
 We were young together and now we will be old together.

 Now about that excuse: I know a lot of people will consider me childish for chatting about my stuffed animals.
-Well, I don’t have any children, or any fur babies, all I have is my snuggle ball.
+Well, I don’t have any children, or any fur babies (this changed in 2017.
+You can meet the new fur babies here), all I have is my snuggle ball.
 I could argue that my silliness is a product of a playful writers’ imagination.
 Maybe writers will buy that, but lots of other people will judge.
 There is something to be said about being silly like a child.
 And I have it on good authority that there are valid reasons for being silly and playful.

 Jesus himself said: “Except ye be converted, and become as little children, ye shall not enter into the kingdom of heaven.
 Whosoever therefore shall humble himself as this little child, the same is greatest in the kingdom of heaven.”
 Matthew 18: 3-4 (KJV)